kshlsa/fortress/docs/about/intro/resources.md

 # Resources

-Learn about Torque with the list of official resources. {synopsis}
+Learn about Fortress with the list of official resources. {synopsis}

 ::: tip
 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧